Nike-Inc/gimme-aws-creds/README.md

 - write_aws_creds - True or False - If True, the AWS credentials will be written to `~/.aws/credentials` otherwise it will be written to stdout.
 - cred_profile - If writing to the AWS cred file, this sets the name of the AWS credential profile.
   - The reserved word `role` will use the name component of the role arn as the profile name. i.e. arn:aws:iam::123456789012:role/okta-1234-role becomes section [okta-1234-role] in the aws credentials file
-  - The reserved word `acc-role` will use the name component of the role arn prepended with account number to avoid collisions, i.e. arn:aws:iam::123456789012:role/okta-1234-role becomes section [123456789012-okta-1234-role] in the aws credentials file
+  - The reserved word `acc-role` will use the name component of the role arn prepended with account number (or alias if `resolve_aws_alias` is set to y) to avoid collisions, i.e. arn:aws:iam::123456789012:role/okta-1234-role becomes section [123456789012-okta-1234-role], or if `resolve_aws_alias` [<my alias>-okta-1234-role] in the aws credentials file
   - If set to `default` then the temp creds will be stored in the default profile
   - Note: if there are multiple roles, and `default` is selected it will be overwritten multiple times and last role wins.
 The same happens when `role` is selected and you have many accounts with the same role names.
 Consider using `acc-role` if this happens.
 - aws_appname - This is optional.
 The Okta AWS App name, which has the role you want to assume.